 Reestablishing Your Credit Takes Time

 One of the unfortunate things about a bankruptcy filing is that you end up back at square one as far as your credit score is concerned.
 And, your credit score is a major deciding factor for lenders when applying for a mortgage loan.
 If you had a credit score of 700 or more, it will likely drop to the 500 range after you file for bankruptcy.
 You can build that score up by making timely payments.
 Your score could reach the 600 range after about a year of on-time payments and no negative marks on your credit report.
 However, lenders probably will not consider you for a home loan until your score reaches 700 and above.
-So, be diligent with payments and you will eventually get there.
+Be diligent with payments and you will eventually get there.

 Ways You Can Build Your Credit

-Remember, that after bankruptcy you are going to be working from the ground up.
+Remember that after bankruptcy you are going to be working from the ground up.
 Every step you take is a step closer to qualifying for a mortgage.
 Follow these tips so that you will be on your way to buying a home after bankruptcy.

 - The single most important action you can take to build your credit going forward is to make all your payments on time.
 This includes: